 Singapore Shares Overdue For Consolidation

-(RTTNews) - The Singapore stock market has moved higher in eight straight sessions, improving more than 110 points or 2.9 percent along the way.
-The Straits Times Index now rests just beneath the 4,120-point plateau although it's expected to see profit taking on Thursday.
+(RTTNews) - The Singapore stock market has moved higher in 10 straight sessions, improving more than 170 points or 4.3 percent along the way.
+The Straits Times Index now rests just beneath the 4,190-point plateau although it's likely to see profit taking on Monday.

-The global forecast for the Asian markets is cautiously optimistic on easing inflation concerns.
-The European markets were down and the U.S. bourses were up and the Asian markets figure to follow the latter lead.
+The global forecast for the Asian markets is fairly directionless amidst a lack of catalysts, with oil and biotechnology stocks likely to fall under pressure.
+The European and U.S. markets were mixed and flat and the Asian bourses are expected to follow suit.

-The STI finished modestly higher again on Wednesday following gains from the industrials and REITs, while the financials and properties were mixed.
+The STI finished modestly higher again on Friday following gains from the financial shares and industrial issues, while the property sector was mixed.

-The lead from Wall Street is positive as the major averages opened higher on Wednesday, dipped midday but then bounced higher heading into the close.
+The lead from Wall Street is soft as the major averages opened slightly higher on Friday but quickly turned lower before ending mixed and little changed.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!